justaszie/Bikeshare-Analysis/README.md

 ## 2. Business Case Solution
 The final presentation that solves the business case can be accessed [here](https://docs.google.com/presentation/d/1bwYGy23ZWJG5qMf0imZLOfAincOCCUbpCrCYMcIStbE/edit?usp=sharing).

 As a reminder, the business problem was to convert the casual riders to annual members of the bikeshare service.
-Specifically, I had to find the differences in the usage of casual riders and annual members of the service, and use this knowledge to make marketing recommendations to help the conversion.
+Specifically, I had to find the differences in the usage of casual riders and annual members of the service and use this knowledge to make marketing recommendations to help the conversion.

 ## 3. Preparing the data
 I chose to work with the data on rides from a full year of 2022.
  - It's post Covid-19 restrictions, so should represent somewhat normal activity
- - A full year of data allows to explore seasonality
+ - A full year of data allows us to explore seasonality

- The first thing to do was to download the data from the original data source, load it into an SQL database and perform cleaning, necessary for my analysis.
+ The first thing to do was to download the data from the original data source, load it into an SQL database, and perform the cleaning, necessary for my analysis.

 <details open>
 <summary> Click here for the detailed data preparation steps</summary>

 ### 3.1.
 Loading Into Database
 The rides data is stored in a series of .csv files.
 In some cases, the .csv holds a month of data, in others - a whole quarter of data.
-For 2022 data, I downloaded the 12 .csv files containing the data for eeach month of 2022.
+For 2022 data, I downloaded the 12 .csv files containing the data for each month of 2022.
 I then uploaded the 12 files to a Google bucket and created a SQL table `rides` in BigQuery by merging all 12 files together (the structure of the 12 .csv files was the same).

 ### 3.2.
 Data Dictionary
 The dataset does not have any description or data dictionary.
 So, first, I inspected the data and built a data dictionary to help with cleanup and analysis steps later.
 For the "category" columns, I ran a `SELECT DISTINCT` query to find possible values.